 - The average Westerner bins 70 tons of clothing per year.
 Of which, only 15% get recycled.
 The remaining 75% goes to landfills or incinerators.

 - On average, we buy three-fifths more clothes yearly but only keep them for half as long as we or our parents did decades ago.

 - On the flipside, the secondhand clothing industry is booming.
 Some sell or donate their clothes to shops or charities as they make room for new ones.
 In particular, more than 70 percent of the world’s population wear secondhand clothing.

-- For recycled textiles, 50 percent of are secondhand shoes and clothing.
-20 percent goes to the production process of polishing and cleaning cloths for various industrial purposes.
+- For recycled textiles, 50 percent are secondhand shoes and clothing.
+Twenty percent goes to the production process of polishing and cleaning cloths for various industrial purposes.
 Then near thirty percent create fiber for insulation products, upholstery, fiberboard, and mattresses.